-Individual sensors may show considerable variation at frequencies above 300 kHz and near resonance peaks, for those sensor models the calibration data is also recorded and shipped with the sensor: see table at Sensors 5 Hz-1 MHz.
+Individual sensors may show considerable variation at frequencies above 300 kHz and near resonance peaks, for those sensor models the calibration data is also recorded and shipped with the sensor, as shown in "Calibration" column in table at Sensors 5 Hz-1 MHz.

 These sensors were calibrated using RF voltmeters with input impedance equal to 10 Mohm in parallel with capacitance less than 30 pF.
 At ELF (below 3 kHz) we may use voltmeters with input impedance of 1 Mohm in parallel with approximately 100 pF.